DeepOnion Price Reaches $0.13 on Major Exchanges (ONION)

 DeepOnion Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as DeepOnion directly using US dollars.
-Investors seeking to trade DeepOnion should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy DeepOnion using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as DeepOnion directly using U.S. dollars.
+Investors seeking to trade DeepOnion should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DeepOnion using one of the exchanges listed above.

 Receive News & Updates for DeepOnion Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DeepOnion and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.